The Slime Pits

 Prior to 0.18, there were an amulet of resist mutation, and an amulet of resist corrosion that were both useful for exploring Slime Pits.
 The later was changed into a ring.

-Prior to 0.7, the Slime Pits walls did not inflict acid damage.
+Prior to 0.7, the walls of the Slime Pits did not inflict acid damage.